A Guide to Yoga in India – Best Ashrams, Retreats & Teacher Training (2024)

 Final Thoughts on Yoga in India

 Whatever type of yoga experience you seek you will find it in India.
-From a traditional, spiritual Ashram experience to a relaxing yoga retreat on the beach, to an immersive yoga teacher training course, India is the ultimate destination for all types of yogis and spiritual seekers.
+From a traditional, spiritual Ashram experience to a relaxing yoga retreat on the beach, and from unique yoga tours to an immersive yoga teacher training course, India is the ultimate destination for all types of yogis and spiritual seekers.
 I hope this guide has helped you to plan your own amazing yoga travels in India.

 * This post may contain affiliate links.
 When you make a purchase through links on our site we may make a small commission, at no additional cost to you.
 We only recommend products that we love and genuinely use ourselves.
 All prices stated are correct on the date of publishing, but can be subject to change.